HunorTotBagi/HunorTotBagi/README.md

     <h2>🚀 Projects</h2>
     <ul>
       <li>
-        <a href="https://enmeshed.eu/">Enmeshed</a>: An open source project developed
-        <a href="https://www.js-soft.com/en/">j&s-soft AG</a> that focuses on combining various assets into an overarching digitalization approach for users and organizations.
-Its overall goal is to introduce a secure but easy-to-use way to share and request data and digital signatures between contacts
+        🔗 <a href="https://enmeshed.eu/">Enmeshed</a> - Open Source @ <a href="https://www.js-soft.com/en/">j&s-soft AG</a>

+A modular system that enables secure and user-friendly data exchange and digital signature workflows between individuals and organizations.
+I contributed to <a href="https://github.com/nmshd/backbone/pulls?q=is%3Apr+is%3Aclosed+author%3AHunorTotBagi">backend development</a> focusing on integration logic, privacy-by-design features, and API enhancements.
       </li><br>
       <li>
+        📚 <a href="https://github.com/NikolaVetnic/Timelines/tree/main/Backend">Timelines</a> - Internal Tool @ <a href="https://www.js-soft.com/en/">j&s-soft AG</a>

-        <a href="https://github.com/NikolaVetnic/Timelines/tree/main/Backend">Timelines</a>: An internal project at j&s-soft AG aimed at simplifying and optimizing the workflows of legal professionals.
-I play a key role in the backend development, contributing to the system’s overall architecture, ensuring efficient data management, implementing robust business logic and supporting seamless communication between services
+An internal platform tailored for legal professionals to streamline workflows.
+I play a key role in backend development: shaping architecture, implementing complex business logic, and supporting seamless inter-service communication using Clean Architecture and Minimal APIs.
       </li><br>
       <li>
-        <a href="https://github.com/HunorTotBagi/school-management-system">School Management System</a>: This project is the end result of a nine-month Full-Stack Web Development Training Program, organized by the
+        🏫 <a href="https://github.com/HunorTotBagi/school-management-system">School Management System</a> - Capstone Project

-        <a href="https://vojvodinaictcluster.org/">Vojvodina ICT Cluster</a> in collaboration with the Government of AP Vojvodina's Secretariat for Economy and Tourism
+Developed during a 9-month Full-Stack Web Development Bootcamp organized by   <a href="https://vojvodinaictcluster.org/">Vojvodina ICT Cluster</a> and the Government of AP Vojvodina.
+Built with a Java backend and React frontend, it includes modules for scheduling, student management, and analytics.
       </li><br>
       <li>
-        <a href="https://sodhara.com">Sodhara</a>: A retro sci-fi action platformer currently in active development, inspired by the SNES classic Super Metroid.
-I play a key role in quality assurance, leading feature enhancements, resolving minor bugs and refining level design to ensure a polished and immersive player experience.
+        🎮 <a href="https://sodhara.com">Sodhara</a> - Indie Game in Development

+A retro sci-fi action platformer inspired by **Super Metroid** developed in **Unity**.
+I’m in charge of **QA**, **feature refinement**, **bug fixing**, and **level design** ensuring an immersive and polished experience.
       </li>
     </ul>
   </section>